 With 2,000 students a year studying abroad through one of our programs, Syracuse Abroad offers several different types of programs to meet the diverse needs of our students:

-- Syracuse Abroad Centers: Syracuse currently operates seven overseas centers, in Beijing, Florence, Hong Kong, London, Madrid, Santiago (Chile), and Strasbourg (France).
+- Syracuse Abroad Centers: Syracuse currently operates six overseas centers, in Florence, Hong Kong, London, Madrid, Santiago (Chile), and Strasbourg (France).
 Highlights of Syracuse Abroad centers include our dedicated staff and faculty, rigorous academic and internship opportunities, field trips and outings, and traveling Signature Seminars.

 - World Partner programs: These programs allow Syracuse University students to choose from over 60 partner institutions in cities across the globe.
 World Partner programs offer a different level of support than center programs.
 Students who choose World Partner programs should be independent and comfortable with the fact that they may be one of a few Syracuse students on their program.
 You and your student will have to be proactive in reaching out to resources provided by the World Partner program.